 Motor Vehicle Dealers Act and the Consumer Protection Act

-The Motor Vehicle Dealers Act and Consumer Protection Act protects consumers when purchasing from an OMVIC-Registered Dealer.
+The Motor Vehicle Dealers Act and Consumer Protection Act protect consumers when purchasing from an OMVIC-Registered Dealer.
 However, they do not protect a consumer from the private sale of a vehicle.
 Dealers and Salespeople are bound by law to disclose 22 requirements.
 The disclosure must include the history, condition, and past use of the vehicle.

 Mandatory disclosures are as follows:

-- The make, model, trim level and year of the vehicle
+- The make, model, trim level, and year of the vehicle

 - Past use of the vehicle